Photo Credit: Viktor Lantos

 Learning to lower the pH in your fish tank is a valuable procedure to learn because many aquatic plants and fish thrive in a lower pH range of 6.5 – 7.0 while tap water is commonly found between 7.5 – 8.2.
 A self-sustaining aquarium is always what we want to strive for.
 It’s good to use a combination of natural methods, to reduce and maintain a low pH.
 But also quick methods, to initially bring us to the desired pH.

 When your aquarium light is turned on, plants go through photosynthesis and convert carbon dioxide to oxygen.
-Reducing your aquarium light cycle slows down this process because as the lights are off, your fish will continue to convert oxygen into carbon dioxide leading to increase in CO2 levels and a decrease in pH.
+Reducing your aquarium light cycle slows down this process because as the lights are off, your fish will continue to convert oxygen into carbon dioxide leading to an increase in CO2 levels and a decrease in pH.
 Between 8 and 12 hours is recommended for lights to be on.
 You’ll want to scale your lights back but find a healthy balance within that range.

 Driftwood releases tannic acid into your aquarium making the water more acidic.
 It is a slow process reducing the pH with driftwood.
 I would not expect it to reduce by more than .3-.5 pH over a few weeks time.
 Driftwood is great for maintaining a low aquarium pH more so than it is for quickly adjusting it.